plone/buildout.coredev/README.txt

 Fix ---

-PIL.cfg is include within this buildout to aid in PIL installation.
-Run bin/buildout -c PIL.cfg to install.
+pil.cfg is include within this buildout to aid in PIL installation.
+Run bin/buildout -c pil.cfg to install.
 This method does not work on Windows, so we're unable to run it by default.